Kaupapa

 Feana Tu'akoi - Ko Au Te Whenua, Ko Te Whenua, Ko Au: From Camping to Colonisation with Rita Angus (Headland)

-Feana Tu'akoi - Hayes Paddock Hipsters (Turbine/Kapohau - a NZ journal of new writing)
+Feana Tu'akoi - Hayes Paddock Hipsters (Turbine/Kapohau)

 2018